rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ## Generating a Secret Number

-Next, we need to generate a secret number to compare the input guess against.
+Next, we need to generate a secret number that the user is trying to guess.
+The secret number should be different every time so that the game is fun to play more than once.
+So we'd like to have a random number between 1 and 100.
 Rust does not yet include random number functionality in its standard library.
 The Rust team does, however, provide a [`rand` crate][randcrate].
-A *crate* is a package of Rust code.
-We’ve been building a *binary crate*, which is an executable. `rand` is a *library crate*, which contains code that’s intended to be used with other programs.

 [randcrate]: https://crates.io/crates/rand

+### Using a Crate to Get More Functionality

+A *crate* is what we call a package of Rust code.
+The project we’ve been building is a *binary crate*, which is an executable.
+The `rand` crate is a *library crate*, which contains code intended to be used in other programs.

 Cargo's use of external crates is where it really shines.
 Before we can write the code using `rand`, we need to modify our `Cargo.toml` to include the `rand` crate as a dependency.
 Open it up, and add this line at the bottom beneath the `[dependencies]` section header that Cargo created for you:

 Filename: Cargo.toml